TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 *   Search

+View Your Results Offers

+*   View cart

-View Your Results Offers Home Privacy Details PrivacyPrivacy detailsCookiesSocial Sign On
+Home Privacy Details PrivacyPrivacy detailsCookiesSocial Sign On
   Privacy details

 Your privacy is important to Lenovo.
 This statement discloses the information practices for Lenovo Web sites, including what type of information is gathered and tracked, how the information is used, and with whom the information is shared.